Social Security Disability Lawyers Serving Raleigh, NC

 When should I apply for Social Security Disability?

 You should apply for disability benefits as soon as possible.
 Unfortunately, I have had clients wait years after they stop working to apply for benefits.
 I tell my clients to apply for benefits as soon as they can because you do not know what the future will bring.
 If you are able to return to work, you can always withdraw your claim for benefits with the Social Security Administration, whereas if you never apply and are unable to return to work you may have just lost benefits you could have otherwise received.

-Do I need an Social Security Disability Lawyer to apply for disability?
+Do I need a Raleigh Social Security Disability Lawyer to apply for disability?

-No, you do not need an attorney to apply for or be awarded Social Security Disability or SSI benefits.
+No, you do not need an attorney to apply for or be awarded Social Security Disability Insurance benefits or Supplemental Security Income.
 But having an attorney on your case can improve your chances of winning by knowing the process and what SSA is looking for to approve your claim.